Jarrett Stidham

 Jarrett Ryan Stidham (born August 8, 1996) is an American professional football quarterback for the Denver Broncos of the National Football League (NFL).
 He played college football for the Auburn Tigers following a stint with the Baylor Bears.
-Stidham was selected by the New England Patriots in the fourth round of the 2019 NFL draft, where he spent his first three seasons as a backup, and played one season for the Las Vegas Raiders.
-He joined the Broncos in 2023.
+Stidham was selected by the New England Patriots in the fourth round of the 2019 NFL draft, where he spent his first three seasons as a backup.
+He played his next season for the Las Vegas Raiders, becoming the team's starter near the end of the year.
+Stidham joined the Broncos in 2023.

 Early life

 Stidham was born on August 8, 1996, in Corbin, Kentucky.
-His family moved to Stephenville, Texas when he was in elementary school and he later attended Stephenville High School.
-As a senior, he completed 183 of 260 passes for 2,934 yards with 35 touchdowns.
-He also rushed for 969 yards and 15 touchdowns.
-Stidham was rated by Rivals.com as a four-star recruit and was ranked as the sixth-best dual-threat quarterback in his class.
+His family moved to Stephenville, Texas when he was in elementary school.
+As a senior at Stephenville High School, Stidham completed 183 of 260 passes for 2,934 yards with 35 touchdowns while also rushing for 969 yards and 15 touchdowns.
+He was rated by Rivals.com as a four-star recruit and was ranked as the sixth-best dual-threat quarterback in his class.
 Stidham originally committed to Texas Tech University to play college football, but later changed to Baylor University.